Department of Labor Logo United States Department of Labor

 Components of Total Factor Productivity Growth: Output and Combined Inputs

-Among the industries that posted gains, output increased by 15.0 percent or more in the following seven
+Among the industries that posted output gains in 2023, the following seven industries had increases of

-2022, compared to 24 in 2021.
-Seventy-two industries saw increases in hours worked.
-Intermediate
+2023, compared to 62 in 2022.
+Thirty-nine industries saw increases in hours worked.
+Intermediate inputs

-inputs grew in 57 industries.
-Capital also increased in 41 of the industries reported.
+grew in 56 industries.
+Capital also increased in 31 of the industries reported.

-Of the industries with rising combined inputs in 2022, six had gains of more than 11.0 percent:
+Of the industries with rising combined inputs in 2023, 5 had gains of more than 7.0 percent:

 Trends in Total Factor Productivity for Selected Time Periods

-Both year-to-year movements and long-term trends in industry total factor productivity may reflect
+Year-to-year movements and long-term trends in industry total factor productivity may reflect cyclical

-by the COVID-19 pandemic.
-While long-term annual percent changes in total factor productivity are
+changes in the economy.
+However, long-term average annual percent changes in total factor productivity

-More industries saw total factor productivity growth over the long term than the short term, a reversal
+More industries saw total factor productivity growth over the long term than in the short term.
+From

 Although the distribution of total factor productivity growth for all the manufacturing industries may